DavideFast/University/PingTime/README.md

 - Hovering a node pop out the name of the player
 - Hovering a circle pop out the number of player on that circle (of that value)
 - Clicking on a node pop out information about interaction of other players through a change of color and depending on the modality
+- Cliking on a node mantain a reference in the other chart (coordinated views)

 # EXAMPLES